codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/build-inputs.md

 ## Overview

-Build inputs are customizable parameters that you can define within your workflow.
-These parameters allow users to provide specific values when starting a build for the workflow, making it more flexible and adaptable to different scenarios.

-By using inputs, you can tailor your workflow's behavior based on user-provided values.
-This eliminates the need to hardcode specific values within the workflow itself, making it more reusable and dynamic.
+Build inputs are customizable parameters you can define within your workflow to make it more adaptable to different scenarios.
+With build inputs, you can create a single workflow and run it with different configurations by providing the values for inputs when starting a build for the workflow.
+For example, you can use build inputs to determine whether to build the workflow for test or release purposes or which app flavor to build.
+This eliminates the need to create multiple similar workflows with specific hardcoded values, making the workflow more reusable and dynamic.

-Inputs are workflow specific and are defined in `codemagic.yaml` under `inputs` mapping (see the [example](#minimal-example) below).
-Started workflow receives specified input values in the `inputs` context, i.e. `${{ inputs.inputId }}` is replaced with value passed to input with identifier `inputId`.
+Inputs are workflow-specific and are defined in `codemagic.yaml` under the `inputs` mapping (see the [example](#minimal-example) below).
+The started workflow receives specified input values in the `inputs` context, i.e. `${{ inputs.inputId }}` is replaced with the value passed to input with identifier `inputId`.

 When starting a build for a workflow that has inputs, Codemagic will show a form where user can enter desired values before starting the build.